COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Meeting1Minutes.md

 * Test icon on different phones
 ## Lucas
 ### What I did last time
+* Researched how to refactor code to change the name of the app to Parked Up
 ### Problems
+* No problems
 ### What I will do next
+* Implement the code to refactor the name